National Interest Waivers - Employment Based Green Cards Second Preference (EB-2) Category

 USCIS uses a three-prong test from a case called Matter of Dhanasar to evaluate NIW eligibility:

-1. The proposed field endeavor in which the applicant will work must have substantial merit and national importance.
+1. The proposed field of endeavor in which the applicant will work must have substantial merit and national importance AND

-2. The applicant must be well positioned to advance the endeavor.
+2. The applicant must be well positioned to advance the endeavor AND

 3. On balance, it must benefit the U.S. to waive the job offer and labor certification requirements.